English, BA, Secondary Education Concentration

 *

-Competence in a language other than English through the intermediate level (e.g, SPAN/FREN 2002) is required in Areas B2 and/or Area C or Area F. SPAN 1001/FREN 1001 cannot be used anywhere in degree, but students may opt to take the course in preperation for SPAN/FREN 1002 if the student did not complete 2 or more years of Spanish or French in high school.
+Competence in a language other than English through the intermediate level (e.g, SPAN/FREN 2002) is required in Core IMPACTS or Field of Study.
+SPAN 1001/FREN 1001 cannot be used anywhere in degree, but students may opt to take the course in preparation for SPAN/FREN 1002 if the student did not complete 2 or more years of Spanish or French in high school.

 All English majors must have a C or higher in all English classes and classes applied as electives.